 Jonathan Roberts' presentation at Waltham Forest Town Hall to Lea Bridge businesses and developers can be viewed here or downloaded here 1.08MB See the latest news from Waltham Forest Council on 29 January 2013 about Lea Bridge station.

 You can view or download the London Borough of Waltham Forest’s presentation to its Transport Liaison Consultative Group on 27 January 2010, which gave the benefit/cost ratio (BCR) of 3.02 for the scheme with double track rail for Hall Farm Curve and Lea Bridge Station reopened.
 See page nine of the presentation, which you can view here or download here 1.2MB

 An earlier report to TLCG on 20 May 2009 set out in detail the steps needed to achieve the reinstatement of the Hall Farm Curve for Chingford-Walthamstow-Stratford rail services and reopening Lea Bridge Station.
 You can view the report here or download it here 88kb.

 We wish here and in the linked pages to set out some details of the campaign and seek your support.
-There is an outline of the rail connections in north east London shown in our reopening Hall Farm Curve and Lea Bridge Station diagram.
+There is an outline of the rail connections in north east London shown in our reopening Hall Farm Curve and Lea Bridge Station diagram above.

-We have support from many organisations and decision makers including London Borough of Waltham Forest, neighbouring London Boroughs including Hackney and Newham, the London Group of the Campaign for Better Transport, north east London MPs including Stella Creasy and Meg Hillier, as well as Jennette Arnold, the London Assembly Member for London North East, and the Highams Park Forum.
+We have support from many organisations and decision makers including London Borough of Waltham Forest, neighbouring London Boroughs including Hackney and Newham, the former London Group of the Campaign for Better Transport now Future Transport London, north east London MPs including Stella Creasy and Meg Hillier, as well as Jennette Arnold, the London Assembly Member for London North East, and the Highams Park Forum.

 We will update this website as the campaign progresses.